 See the form at the bottom of the page to register your interest in helping.

-With the warmer weather starting (hopefully), the CPDS Friends and Family will be selling ice blocks every Friday outside Room 30 on the courts after school starting Friday 7 February.
+CPDS Friends and Family will be selling cupcakes and cookies every Friday outside Room 30 on the courts after school.

 Parents and siblings welcome.

 A firm favourite with our children.
-If you can give a hour, or two, or more in our Discovery Centre between 9-12.30pm to cook sausages, collate orders, bag orders and/ or deliver baskets to classes, it would be greatly appreciated.
+If you can give a hour to collate orders, and/ or deliver baskets to classes, it would be greatly appreciated.
 Let us know if you can help by filling in the form at the bottom of the page.

 We welcome any offer of time to help in our school as a parent helper.